-Juniper Utility Condemnation:Represented a developer and private utility company in a two-phase five-month trial that resulted in an eight figure award for his client together with the largest attorney fee award in Deschutes county history.
+Utility Condemnation:Represented a developer and private utility company in a two-phase five-month trial that resulted in an eight figure award for his client together with a substantial attorney fee award.

-Class Action Antitrust Trial:Represented the plaintiff class in an antitrust class action against a Fortune 500 defendant that resulted in a $84 million jury verdict.
+Class Action Antitrust Trial:Represented the plaintiff class as co-counsel in an antitrust class action against a Fortune 500 defendant that resulted in a $84 million jury verdict.

-Health Care Valuation Arbitration:Successfully challenged and modified (by over $2 million) the purchase price by a non-profit of a wholly-owned “for profit” healthcare subsidiary based on application of the anti-kickback statute, private inurement prohibitions, and Stark law.
+Health Care Valuation Arbitration:Successfully challenged and modified the purchase price by a non-profit of a wholly-owned “for profit” healthcare subsidiary based on application of the anti-kickback statute, private inurement prohibitions, and Stark law.

-OLCC Contested Cases: Successfully represented beer and alcohol licensees in multiple contested cases that resulted in an Oregon DOJ investigation of OLCC’s regional director, who later resigned.
+OLCC Contested Cases: Successfully represented licensees in contested cases that resulted in an Oregon DOJ investigation of OLCC’s regional director.

 Probate Challenge: Successful represented plaintiffs in challenge of an estate plan that purported to alter deceased spouses wishes, resulting in a seven-figure settlement.

 Community Foundation Fiduciary Litigation: Represented a non-profit beneficiary of a trust to replace the existing trustee and to obtain both injunctive relief and a substantial judgment against that trustee for breach of fiduciary duty.